Working Memory Capacity of ChatGPT: An Empirical Study: Introduction

 \section{Introduction}

-The advent of large language models (LLMs) like ChatGPT and GPT-4 \cite{OpenAI2023GPT4TR} has propelled the pursuit of artificial general intelligence~\cite{bubeck2023sparks} and unveiled human-level abilities that warrant further exploration~\cite{wei2022emergent, kosinski2023theory}.
+The advent of large language models (LLMs) like ChatGPT and GPT-4 \cite{OpenAI2023GPT4TR} has propelled the pursuit of artificial general intelligence~\cite{bubeck2023sparks} and unveiled human-level emergent abilities~\cite{wei2022emergent, kosinski2023theory}.
 Among these abilities is the capacity to retain contextual information while engaging in multi-turn conversations, suggesting the presence of working memory in these LLMs.

-In cognitive science, working memory is usually defined as the ability to temporarily store and manipulate information in mind~\cite{baddeley1992working}.
+In cognitive science, working memory is usually defined as the ability to store and manipulate information in mind~\cite{baddeley1992working} temporarily.
 It is widely regarded as a critical element of human intelligence, as it underlies various higher-order cognitive processes such as reasoning, problem-solving, and language comprehension~\cite{conway_kovacs_2020}.

-Studies on human participants have revealed a fundamental capacity limit in working memory~\cite{cowan2001magical}.
-However, there has not been a consensus on why and how working memory capacity is limited~\cite{oberauerWhatLimitsWorking2016,wilhelmWhatWorkingMemory2013}.
+Studies on human participants have revealed a fundamental capacity limit in working memory~\cite{cowan2001magical} but there is no consensus on why working memory capacity is limited~\cite{oberauerWhatLimitsWorking2016,wilhelmWhatWorkingMemory2013}.
 Among many theories, the executive attention hypothesis~\cite{engle_kane_tuholski_1999,engleWorkingMemoryCapacity2002} suggests that working memory depends on utilizing attention to maintain or suppress information, and the restriction on working memory capacity is not specifically about memory storage per se, but more about the capacity for sustained, regulated attention in the presence of interference.